 Step 1 – Create a script

 Have a rough idea of the things you want to say.
-It only has to be 30-60 seconds which is about 50-120 words.
+It only has to be 30-60 seconds or about 50-120 words.
 But try and focus on personality rather than getting every word right, and don’t read it (we can see your eyes move!).
-You can follow our format laid out out below, or feel free to go off piste if you are confident in doing so.

 Introduce yourself clearly

-Have you worked/volunteered/interned as a digital marketer before?
+Have you worked/volunteered/interned before?
 What did you do, and what skills did it give you?
 Are you an accomplished blogger?
 Vlogger?
 Photoshopper?
 MailChimp-er???
 Highlighting any content/video/email/social media marketing skills you have is a good idea.

 Backing up your claims with any stats is a great way to prove a point.
-Something like how many Insta followers you managed to attract for an event/business, or how much of a percentage increase you managed to drive to a website etc etc.
+Something like how many Insta followers you managed to attract for an event/business, or how much of a percentage increase you managed to drive to a website, etc.

 Let them know what makes you tick.
 What do you enjoy?
 How would you describe your personality?